seobioh/server_baseline/README.md

 ---

-### 3. Using an External Database
+### 3. Using an Database

 📄 File: `docker-compose.yml`
-- Delete the following network section:
+- Delete the following network section for External DB use:
+- Rename the following network section for Internal DB use:

 ```yaml
 services: